-The tragic death of 10 innocent lives in Toronto is a reminder of the vitriol and hate stemming from a minority viewpoint from within a fringe group known as “involuntary celibates” or Incels for short.
+The tragic death of 10 innocent lives in Toronto is a reminder of the vitriol and hate stemming from a minority viewpoint within a fringe group known as “involuntary celibates,” or incels for short.

-25 year old Alek Minassian intentionally struck a number of people on a busy Toronto street with a rental van and was charged today with 10 counts of murder and 13 counts of attempted murder.
+25-year-old Alek Minassian intentionally struck a number of people on a busy Toronto street with a rental van and was charged with 10 counts of murder and 13 counts of attempted murder.

-Police say on the suspect’s social media accounts, messages read: "The Incel Rebellion has already begun!
+Police say that messages on the suspect’s social media accounts read: "The Incel Rebellion has already begun!
 We will overthrow all the Chads and Stacys!
 All hail the Supreme Gentleman Elliot Rodger!"

-Elliot Rodger was a purported incel who went on a killing rampage in 2014 near his campus of UC Santa Barbara after having written manifesto seeking “vengeance against attractive women” for denying him sex and affection.
-He killed 6 people before shooting himself.
+Elliot Rodger was a purported incel who went on a killing rampage in 2014 near his campus of UC Santa Barbara after having written a manifesto seeking “vengeance against attractive women” for denying him sex and affection.
+He killed six people before shooting himself.

-I believe psychologically speaking, Incels believe they have no sense of control hence the term “involuntary”.
-While we may go through phases of rejection when it comes to dating or romance, Incels may feel such a sense of defeat, rejection, and unworthiness that they start to believe it themselves as being “forever alone” (FA).
+I believe, psychologically speaking, that incels believe they have no sense of control, hence the term “involuntary.”
+While we may go through phases of rejection when it comes to dating or romance, incels may feel such a sense of defeat, rejection, and unworthiness that they start to believe it themselves, that they will be “forever alone” (FA).

 In my therapy practice, some of the men I have counseled have expressed similar sexual frustrations.
-While they don’t self-identify as Incels, I hear echoes of the same thread.
+While they don’t self-identify as incels, I hear echoes of the same idea.
 They berate themselves for not feeling like they’re dateable and become highly angry at the stereotypical, attractive men and women (Chads and Stacys) who seemingly are able to effortlessly date and mate.

-Part of the process is to help validate the frustrations and grief of desiring to be romantic with another person and continually facing struggles whether due to physical appearances, race and/or ethnicity, and or other social challenges (from being socially awkward up to Autism).
+Part of the process is to help validate the frustrations and grief of desiring to be romantic with another person and continually facing struggles whether due to physical appearances, race and ethnicity, or other social challenges.